Biography Antoni Gaudi - Barcelona's famous modernist architect

 Gaudí's full name was Antoni Plàcid Guillem Gaudí Cornet.
 He was born in 1852 in the town of Reus near Tarragona to the south of Barcelona in Spain in 1852.
 Gaudí is the most famous architect of the Catalan modernist era.
 Gaudí's style was actually quite unique and unlike many of the other modernist styles of the time.
 Gaudí combined gothicism, surrealism and modernist styles in a uniquely peculiar and almost warped style, which can best be described as Gaudí'ism.

-Gaudí said, 'The straight line belongs to man.
+Gaudí once said, 'The straight line belongs to man.
 The curved line belongs to God.'
 Gaudí's believed that straight lines were the work of man, whereas curved lines were the work of nature and many of his most famous works reflect this search to create buildings that are in harmony with nature's shapes and forms.

 Gaudí’s first major project was the Mataró Cooperative (a project for housing factory workers), which was shown at the Paris World Fair in 1878.
 This project brought him a good measure of attention and led to a meeting with Eusebi Güell who was a leading industrialist of the time and one of the richest men in the world.